The Perfect Snare Compression Settings

 Applying a compressor to your snare can actually help the initial transients be more present as well as beef up the ringing sound.

-Let’s take a look at my recommend snare compression settings and go through each setting one by one to better explain why and what effect they create.
+Let’s take a look at my recommend snare compression settings and go through each setting one by one to better explain why and what effect they create:

 snare compression

-Compressor Ratio
+Ratio

 This typically gives my snares a bit more thickness, body, and presence in the mix without being too much.
 If you have a particular weak snare, you might need to go higher on your ratio.

-Compressor Knee
+Knee

 As I covered in my tutorial of the compressor’s knee, this is essentially informing the compressor how strictly it should follow the threshold.